aftoncodes/Wordlist-Generator/README.md

 Generates random alphanumeric strings with capital and lowercase letters and saves them to wordlist.txt for all your brute-forcing needs

 # Usage
-Make sure you have the empty wordlist.txt file in the same directory/folder as wordlistgen.py
+~~Make sure you have the empty wordlist.txt file in the same directory/folder as wordlistgen.py~~ (Fixed in latest release)

-Once you have, run wordlistgen.py and input amount of strings to generate
+Run `wordlistgen.py` and input amount of strings to generate

-Strings will generate and be saved in wordlist.txt
+Strings will generate and be saved in a newly created `wordlist.txt`

+Optional build from source here(guide/BFS.md)

 # Disclaimer
 I am not responsible for any illegal actions this is used for, and I will not be held legally responsible